glaier/gsmburst/README.md

 ### Libraries Used:

 GNU Radio and gr-gsm: Install GNU Radio and gr-gsm libraries to generate GSM bursts directly in C/C++.
+>[!NOTE]
+>This step is not necessary with the current version of the program, since the actual pattern of the burst signal is not important in the test version.

 ```
 sudo apt-get install gnuradio gr-osmosdr libosmosdr-dev